Description and Objectives

 TEAM PROJECT AND ASSIGNMENTS

 You will be on a team to analyze, interpret, and share the results from one of six important, if not controversial, surveys.
 You will analyze and interpret this data using the same tests you learned through the guided analyses.
-The six surveys are: gun violence, climate change, immigration, sex and race discrimination, transgender participation in competitive sports, and vaccine mandates.
+The six surveys are: gun violence, climate change, immigration, discrimination (everywhere except in our backyard), transgender discrimination, and COVID vaccine myths.